Exslims/MercuryTrade/README.md

   <img src="http://i.imgur.com/qOZZB96.png"/>
 </p>

-When you receive a trade related message this notification panel pops up.
+When you receive a trade related message or scanner message this notification panel pops up.
 It contains all the information you need to make a decision.
 It offers a set of fully customizable "quick response buttons" - such as "Sold" / "No" / "Wait 3m" / etc - as well as buttons to invite, kick and trade with the person who made the offer.
 There are also "?" - "Still Interested?" and a chat-history button.

 **All the buttons are hotkeyable!**